kangkyu/try-block/block.md

 which is an object?
 You know what **object** is?
 If you know, then you know everything in Ruby.
 "Everything is an object in Ruby" you always hear.

 You can tell it's an object, whenever it doesn't give any syntax error.
-I think.
+Type a thing and press enter on `irb`, if you see an error then it's not a thing.

 ```rb
 { puts 1+2 } # not an object